rdvelazquez/Environmental-Data-Formatting/README.md

+#Environmental-Data-Formatting
-# A subset of the tools I use for formatting environmental analytical data (soil, groundwater and air) written in VBA for Excel.
+A subset of the tools I use for formatting environmental analytical data (soil, groundwater and air) written in VBA for Excel.

 This repository has one excel file and three VBA modules: